 BSU College in the High School students have the same rights and are held to the same expectations as traditional BSU on-campus students.
-A full listing of these rights and expectations is available in the BSU Student Handbook, at http://www.bemidjistate.edu/offices/student-life-success/handbook/.
+A full listing of these rights and expectations is available in the BSU Student Handbook.
 The following policies should also be included in any BSU course syllabus: